Revolutionary Catalonia: 1936 Revolution and worker's self management

 Throughout Catalonia many sectors of the economy fell under the control of the anarchist CNT and the socialist UGT trade unions, where workers' self-management was implemented.
 These included railways, streetcars, buses, taxicabs, shipping, electric light and power companies, gasworks and waterworks, engineering and automobile assembly plants, mines, mills, factories, food-processing plants, theaters, newspapers, bars, hotels, restaurants, department stores, and thousands of dwellings previously owned by the upper classes.
 While the CNT was the leading organization in Catalonia, it often shared power with the UGT.
 For example, control of the Spanish National telephone company, was put under a joint CNT-UGT committee.

 Trade union control also spread to small businesses of the middle class handicraft men and tradesmen.
 In Barcelona, the CNT collectivized the sale of fish and eggs, slaughterhouses, milk processing and the fruit and vegetable markets, suppressing all dealers and sellers that were not part of the collective.
 Many retailers joined the collectives but others refused, wanting higher wages than the workers.
 Throughout the region, the CNT committees replaced the middle class distributors and traders in many businesses including retailers and wholesalers, hotel, café, and bar owners, opticians and doctors, barbers and bakers.
-Though the CNT tried to persuade the members of the middle class and small bourgeoisie to join the revolution, they were generally unwelcoming to the revolutionary changes wanting more than just expropriation of their businesses under force or threat of force and a worker's wage.
+Though the CNT tried to persuade the members of the middle class and small bourgeoisie to join the revolution, they were generally unwelcoming to the revolutionary changes wanting expropriation of their businesses under violence or threat of violence and a worker's wage.